amaximus/ematrica_hu/info.md

 OS packages needed for this component to work are `chromium-browser` and `chromium-chromedriver`.

-Python module `selenium` is also required.
+Since there is no public API to use for querying valid highway stickers, python module `selenium` is also required.
 It is specified as requirement in the manifest file, but if it doesn't get installed automatically, install it manually.

 #### Installation